Women of color in the workplace: The persistent obstacles and how you can rise to meet them

 Women are half of the workforce and hold more college degrees than men, but they remain underrepresented and underpaid at every level—with women of color struggling the most.

-Women of color have long fought to overcome unique challenges when it comes to employment.
-Despite their efforts, they still face job inequalities that their white and male counterparts often aren’t even aware of.
+Women of color have long fought to overcome additional challenges when it comes to employment.
+Despite their efforts, they still face job inequalities that white employees and their male counterparts often aren’t even aware of.

 Are you interested in what your organization can do to support women of color in the workplace?
-In this article, we’ll discuss the obstacles women of color face and what you can do to ensure a more equitable work environment for all employees.
+In this article, we’ll discuss the obstacles women of color face, how it impacts employee well-being, and what you can do to ensure a more equitable work environment for all employees.

 Table of contents